awsdocs/amazon-redshift-developer-guide/doc_source/copy-parameters-data-source-ssh.md

 You can use the COPY command to load data in parallel from one or more remote hosts, such Amazon Elastic Compute Cloud \(Amazon EC2\) instances or other computers\.
 COPY connects to the remote hosts using Secure Shell \(SSH\) and executes commands on the remote hosts to generate text output\.
 The remote host can be an EC2 Linux instance or another Unix or Linux computer configured to accept SSH connections\.
 Amazon Redshift can connect to multiple hosts, and can open multiple SSH connections to each host\.
 Amazon Redshift sends a unique command through each connection to generate text output to the host's standard output, which Amazon Redshift then reads as it does a text file\.

-Use the FROM clause to specify the Amazon S3 object key for the manifest file that provides the information COPY will use to open SSH connections and execute the remote commands\.
+Use the FROM clause to specify the Amazon S3 object key for the manifest file that provides the information COPY uses to open SSH connections and execute the remote commands\.

 **Topics**
 + [Syntax](#copy-parameters-data-source-ssh-syntax)